 Class Meeting Exceptions

 There may be cases in which special curricular needs require a class time outside of those previously approved.
 Such deviations from the approved class times require an approved exception from the Dean.
+For example, a course historically enrolling fewer than five students may be permitted to meet at non-standard times.
 Please refer to the course scheduling calendar for the specific deadline for requests.

 Variations of class times that meet entirely within approved times do not require an exception.
 For example, language courses meeting MTWR from 10:00 to 10:50 a.m. do not require an exception.